 Students can take advantage of career development resources as well as other professional and academic opportunities like research programs and initiatives, study abroad, and career-enhancing opportunities.

 Career Development Center: offers on-campus job information, career counseling, career/interest assessments, and major exploration.
-Students can make an appointment with Claire Wu, the Assistant Director of Career Development for the College of Science.
-Claire can help you with preparing a resume, writing a cover letter and more!
+Students can make an appointment with Rachel Palmer, the Assistant Director of Career Development for the College of Science.
+Rachel can help you with preparing a resume, writing a cover letter and more!

 - This includes students interested in any pre-health tracks, options, and majors, adding a minor from an interdisciplinary program including the environmental sciences, and any other College of Science needs.

 Research Opportunities come in many forms, students are encouraged to explore all options including College of Science-led initiatives and those in other colleges.